minpie/libminpie_pub/libminpie_c_crypto/readme.md

 for now, you can use like Usage section. or do it yourself.<br>

 <h4>Usage</h4>
-you can use my library with like below compile command:
+you can use my library with like below compile command:<br>
 ```
 gcc -o [output name] [your source code name].c -L"./../output" -Wl,-rpath="./../output" -l"minpieSslaes" -lssl -lcrypto
 ```